marnix/zig-stm32f3discovery-play/README.md

-# Zig STM32 Blink
+# Playing around with pure-Zig STM32F3DISCOVERY

-Make LEDs blink on an STM32F4 Discovery board using only Zig (and a linker script).
+Make LEDs blink, and hopefully more, on an STM32F3DISCOVERY board using only Zig (and a linker script).

+The starting point was [rbino](https://github.com/rbino)'s [zig-stm32-blink](https://github.com/rbino/zig-stm32-blink) written for the STM32F4DISCOVERY board.
-See [my blogpost](https://rbino.com/posts/zig-stm32-blink/) for a more thorough explanation of what's going on.
+See [rbino's blogpost](https://rbino.com/posts/zig-stm32-blink/) for a more thorough explanation of what's going on.

 ## Build

-The code was tested with Zig `0.7.1` and with Zig `0.8.0-dev.1509+b54514d9d`.

 To build the ELF file just run: